Dynamic Linear Discriminant Analysis in High Dimensional Space: Conclusion and discussion

 A limitation of the linear discriminant rule is its Gaussian assumption.
 An immediate generalization of our method is to allow a more flexible family of distributions, for example, the transnormal family in \cite{Lin}.
 On the other hand, the smoothness assumption (A6) might not be appropriate in some cases.
 For example, discontinuity of the brain activity is common in certain applications \citep{Vairavan2009}, leading to discontinuous $\mu({\bf u})$ and $\Sigma({\bf u})$ which are usually modeled as piecewise-continuous functions.
 This gives rise to a similar problem as ours where the aim is to identify the number of the discontinuous points and their locations.
 We also remark that the assumption of independent observations $(X_i,{\bf U}_i), i=1,\ldots, n_1, (Y_j,{\bf V}_j), j=1,\ldots, n_2$ can be relaxed to that $X_i| {\bf U}_i,i=1,\ldots,n_1, Y_j| {\bf V}_j, j=1,\ldots, n_2$ are weakly dependent, which might enable us to incorporate temporal correlations.
 Under suitable weakly dependence assumptions such as strongly mixing \citep{Merl}, estimators of the components in the Bayes rule proposed in Section 2 can be shown consistent.
 Nevertheless, for time series data, it would be interesting to incorporate our DLPD rule with time series models so as to capture the structures of the covariance matrix and the dependency among the sequences of observations.
 This is beyond the scope of the current paper and will be studied elsewhere.

 In our work, we have assumed that $\Sigma_X({\bf u})=\Sigma_Y({\bf u})$ which seems to be reasonable for the data analysis.
 It is however worth considering problems where covariances are dynamic but not equal.
 Finally, we have only discussed binary classification in this paper.
-It will be interesting to extend this work to multiclass classification \citep{Pan:etal:2015,Mai:etal:2015}.
+It will be interesting to extend this work to study multiclass classification \citep{Pan:etal:2015,Mai:etal:2015}, and other recent approaches which considered more complex structures \citep{lr}.
 Last but not least, in the unbalanced case, the cut-off point in the Bayes procedure becomes $\log(\pi_2/\pi_1)$, which is usually estimated by $\log(n_2/n_1)$.
 Here $\pi_1$ is the prior probability of observing a sample from Class $X$ and $\pi_2=1-\pi_1$.
 However, as pointed out in \cite{Maiqing2012}, the problem of finding the right cut-off point receives little attention in the literature and it is also important to find a optimal estimator of the cut-off points to improve classification accuracy.

 One alternative of our DLPD rule is to develop a dynamic logistic regression model in which a rule is obtained by minimizing a dynamic version of the penalized entropy loss.
 It is well know that under Gaussian assumptions, logistic regression and LDA are equivalent in that the solution (in a population sense) of logistic regression is exactly the Bayes rule.
 For the fixed dimension and static case, earlier numerical studies have shown that logistic regression and LDA would give the same linear discriminant function \citep{Press}, while theoretically, \cite{efron1975} showed that LDA is more efficient than logistic regression under the Gaussian assumptions.
 On one hand, it is worth exploring the theoretical properties of logistic regression based rules under the more general sparsity assumption (3.1).
 On the other hand, it would be interesting and challenging to compare the efficiency of logistic regression rules and LDA rules under both high dimensional and non-stationary assumptions.